Which city is cheaper, Istanbul or Amman?

 Amman usually gets less rain in July than Istanbul.
 Amman gets 10 mm (0.4 in) of rain, while Istanbul receives 19 mm (0.7 in) of rain this time of the year.

 Both Istanbul and Amman are popular destinations to visit in the autumn with plenty of activities.
-The warm tropical climate attracts visitors to Amman throughout the year.
+The warm climate attracts visitors to Amman throughout the year.
 Also, the autumn months attract visitors to Istanbul because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 The sun comes out a lot this time of the year in Amman.
 Amman usually receives more sunshine than Istanbul during autumn.
 Amman gets 274 hours of sunny skies, while Istanbul receives 169 hours of full sun in the autumn.